 Many of you can understand why this would make people more likely to watch table tennis tournaments.
 Even a small increase in size results in increased friction with the atmosphere, which means the ball is slowed down.
 Additionally, this should decrease the amount of spin imparted to the ball.

-The result was something that spectators loved to see: longer rallies.
+The result of the official table tennis ball size decreased was something that spectators loved to see: longer rallies.
 However, longer rallies meant longer matches- which is something the ITTF wanted to avoid.
 However, the other change that was made was the scoring system.
-Originally, it was a 21-point game but was changed to an 11-point game.
-Longer matches, but fewer points needed to win.
+Originally, it was a 21-point game, but it was changed to an 11-point game.
+Longer matches, but fewer points are needed to win.

 For many years, celluloid was the only material that was able to produce signature gameplay.
-Since plastics have come so far, the ITTF is open to allowing more innovation into this area.
+Since plastics have come so far, the ITTF is open to allowing more innovation in this area.

 If you’ve seen the movie Inglorious Basterds, you’re probably asking: “Isn’t celluloid the material that was used to burn down the Parisian theater at the end?”
 Yes, you are right.
 They did use celluloid to start the fire.
 This material is extremely flammable.
 This is something that you definitely need to keep in mind if you choose to use balls made from celluloid.

 You should absolutely never combine a celluloid ping-pong ball with fire.
-Well, if you want to see a spectacular show, go ahead- but only under supervision by a responsible adult.
+Well, if you want to see a spectacular show, go ahead- but only under the supervision of a responsible adult.
 Ideally, you should be keeping your ping-pong balls away from open flames at all times.